What is a rooftop solar power system?

 FAQ

-• No. In purely daytime operation with a high base load (traditional single-shift production), direct self-consumption is already 70–90% even without storage; in such cases, storage is hardly cost-effective.
-It makes sense for peak loads outside of daylight hours—see the “PV Battery Storage” technical section for details.
+No. In pure daytime operation with a high base load, direct self-consumption is already 70–90% even without storage; in that case, storage is hardly worth the investment.
+It becomes worthwhile when there are peak loads outside of daylight hours.
+Storage increases the self-sufficiency rate from 30–50% to up to 70% (HTW Berlin, 2024).

 References